 Keep the following FITT principles in mind

 Frequency After you finish exercising your body goes through a process of rebuilding and repair.
 It is during this process that the benefits of your exercise are forthcoming.
 If you are exercising on a daily basis (5 to 6 times a week) then your body never has a decent chance to realise the benefits and gains from the exercise.
 What usually happens is that you end up getting tired or injured and just quit.

 My frequency recommendation is - only exercise 3 to 4 times a week MAXIMUM!

 This may sound strange and a little hard to do at first, (because most people have been brainwashed into believing that they have to exercise every day) but after a while exercising like this becomes very enjoyable and something that you can look forward to.
 It dramatically reduces your likelihood of injury because you are giving your body more time to repair and heal.
 Many elite level athletes have seen big improvements in performance when forced to take an extended break.
 Most never realize they are training too hard, too often.

 Intensity, Time & Type

 The key here is variety.
 Do not let yourself get stuck in an exercise rut.
-In regards to intensity and time, vary your effort.
+In regard to intensity and time, vary your effort.
 Dedicate some of your workouts to long, easy sessions like long walks or light repetitive weights.
-While other sessions can be made up of short, high intensity exercises like stair climbing or interval training.
+While other sessions can be made up of short, high-intensity exercises like stair climbing or interval training.
 Remember, if you are not feeling 100% then take the day off or schedule an easy workout.
 The type of exercise you do is also very important.

 Like I said earlier, many people get into a routine of doing the same exercise over and over again.
-If you really want to lower your risk of injury then do a variety of different exercises.
-This will help to improve all your major muscle groups and will make you a more versatile all round athlete.
+If you really want to lower your risk of injury, then do a variety of different exercises.
+This will help to improve all your major muscle groups and will make you a more versatile all-around athlete.
 Cross training is a great way of adding variety to your workout schedule.